-Sometimes, a loop of intestine becomes stuck in the hernia, a condition called incarceration.
+Sometimes, a loop of intestine or a piece of fat becomes stuck in the hernia, a condition called incarceration.
 An incarcerated hernia can block (obstruct) the intestine.
 Rarely, the hernia traps the intestine so tightly that it cuts off the blood supply, a condition called strangulation.
 With strangulation, the trapped piece of intestine can develop gangrene in as few as 6 hours.
 With gangrene, the intestinal wall dies, usually causing rupture, which leads to peritonitis (inflammation and usually infection of the abdominal cavity), shock, and, if untreated, death.
-(See figure: What Causes Intestinal Strangulation?.)

 A sports hernia is not a true hernia because there is no opening or weakness in the abdominal wall.
 There is also no protrusion of abdominal contents.
 Instead, the disorder involves a tear of one or more muscles, tendons, or ligaments in the lower abdomen or groin, particularly where they attach to the pubic bone.
 The term sports hernia may have come about because the pain occurs in the same area as an inguinal hernia.

 Most people usually notice only a bulge at the site of the hernia.
 Sometimes the hernia appears only with lifting, coughing, or straining.
 There is usually little or no discomfort, and the bulge can be pushed back in (reduced) by the person or a doctor.

 An incarcerated hernia is usually more painful, and the bulge cannot be reduced.